Argentina has several different currency exchange rates, which can be confusing for visitors.

 Not to mention cash is needed daily.

-Many family-owned businesses want to avoid foreign credit card purchases due to fees on their end.
+Many family-owned businesses want to avoid foreign credit card purchases due to fees.

-It is common for smaller stores to offer an additional discount for cash or charge a 10-15% surcharge on foreign cards.
+It is common for smaller stores to offer an additional discount for cash or charge a 10-15% surcharge on foreign cards (illegal, but still done).

-To exchange dollars on the black market you need crisp 100 bills (usually dollars, but Euros and Reales are dealt on the black market too).
+To exchange dollars on the black market you need crisp USD100 bills (usually dollars, but Euros and Reales are dealt on the black market too).

 Outside of Buenos Aires, it may be more difficult to find money transfer services, especially in small towns, so it pays to carry some USD for backup.